Ramer8/Social-Media-Frontend/README.md

 [docker-url]: https://www.docker.com/

 Very thanks for interest in this new project.
 It's the seventh project with Geekshubs Academy of the Full Stack Development Bootcamp 🚀.
-This is design of Social Media Backend ( the fifth project of the course.
+This is design of Social Media Backend ( the fifth project of the course ).

 ---